elixirschool/elixirschool/_posts/2019-05-06-live-view-with-presence.md

 end
 ```

-Here, we use the [`Presence.track/4`](https://hexdocs.pm/phoenix/Phoenix.Presence.html#c:track/4) function to track an our live view process as a presence.
-We add the PID of the LiveView process to Presence's data store, and we add a payload describing the new user under a topic of `"chat:#{chat.id}"` and a key of the user's ID.
+Here, we use the [`Presence.track/4`](https://hexdocs.pm/phoenix/Phoenix.Presence.html#c:track/4) function to track our live view process as a presence.
+We add the PID of the LiveView process to Presence's data store, along with a payload describing the new user under a topic of `"chat:#{chat.id}"` and a key of the user's ID.

 The Presence process's state for the given topic will look something like this: